Horizontal gene transfer is ubiquitous in eukaryote genomes

-Horizontal gene transfer (HGT) between distantly related organisms is considered as a very rare phenomenon in eukaryotes like plants and animals.
-Here we report the identification of HGT regions (HGTs) in 10 model eukaryote organisms.
-By genome sequence comparison, we have found between10 to 243 non-redundant HGTs per eukaryote species.
-PCR validation of HGTs in Arabidopsis excluded the probability of contamination.
-Genes impacted by HGTs in Arabidopsis are enriched in transmembrane transport.
+Horizontal gene transfer (HGT) is the transfer of genetic material between distantly related organisms.
+While most genes in prokaryotes can be horizontally transferred, HGT events in eukaryotes are considered as rare, existing in a small number of species.
+Here we reported the identification of HGT regions (HGTs) in 10 eukaryotes, including human, mouse, cow, lizard, frog, zebrafish, fruit fly, nematode, Arabidopsis and yeast.
+By comparing their genomes with thousands of eukaryotes, bacterial and virus genomes, we found between 10 and 237 non-redundant HGTs per eukaryote species.
+PCR and third-generation sequencing validation of HGTs excluded the probability of contamination.
+Genes impacted by HGTs are enriched in transmembrane transport.
 Some HGTs have transformed their host genomes with various numbers of copies and have impacted hundreds, even thousands of genes.
-Further analysis has shown that the majority of eukaryotes with genomes available contain HGTs.
-Our findings reveal that HGT is ubiquitous in eukaryotes.
+Our findings reveal that HGT is ubiquitous in eukaryotic genomes, and HGT is an important driver of genome evolution for eukaryotes.

 Supplementary Data